mddub/urchin-cgm/README.md

 * You can show whatever string you want in the status bar (including newlines, if you configure the status bar to be taller) by sending a different value for `statusText` in `main.js`.
 This can be based on data from any URL, following the pattern of `getIOB()`.

 #### Notes:
-* `(0/3)` means the Pebble last heard from the phone 0 minutes ago, and Nightscout last got new data 3 minutes ago.
-This will probably be moved elsewhere soon, and probably appear only when it's necessary to highlight an unacceptable lag in any segment of the Pebble -> phone -> Nightscout -> rig pipeline.
+* `(0/3)` means the Pebble last heard from the phone 0 minutes ago, and the Nightscout data is from 3 minutes ago (actually, the sum of (time since last phone contact) and (age of Nightscout data as of last phone contact) is 3 minutes).
+This will be improved and moved elsewhere soon.
 * `0.8 u (4)` means IOB is 0.8 units as of 4 minutes ago.
 This data is [reported by a MiniMed Connect](https://github.com/mddub/minimed-connect-to-nightscout) and probably does not apply for most people, but is easy to customize (see above).

 #### To do (ordered vaguely by priority):